 To make an appointment please phone or click here for online booking.

+An extended appointment for musculoskeletal problems such as plantar fasciitis, tendinopathies and arthritis.
 For feet that hurt when your active, painful joints or concerns about the way you walk.
 You will be asked lots of questions about your symptoms, previous treatment, medical history and lifestyle.

 The aim of this appointment is to diagnose your problem and create a treatment plan.
 Ultrasound scanning is often used to aid in your diagnosis.
 We do not have a "one size fits all" assessment and treatment approach, and generally a full objective assessment including gait analysis, biomechanical assessment and muscle testing is completed over your first 1-3 appointments.